welisten/Node_API_Proxy_Server/README.md

 # Node.js Proxy Server for Weather API

-Este é um projeto de servidor proxy desenvolvido em Node.js, destinado a contornar problemas com a política de CORS (Cross-Origin Resource Sharing) e facilitar o acesso à API de clima.
-O foco principal do projeto é o back-end, utilizando Express para configurar o servidor e gerenciar as rotas.
+This is a Node.js proxy server project designed to bypass CORS (Cross-Origin Resource Sharing) policy issues and facilitate access to the weather API.
+The main focus of the project is the back-end, using Express to set up the server and manage routes.

-## Funcionalidades
+## Features

-- **Proxy Server**: Encaminha requisições para a API de clima, resolvendo problemas de CORS.
+- **Proxy Server**: Forwards requests to the weather API, resolving CORS issues.
-- **Cache**: Implementação de cache com apicache para otimizar a performance das requisições.
+- **Cache**: Implemented caching with apicache to optimize request performance.
-- **Rate Limiting**: Limitação de taxa com express-rate-limit para prevenir abusos.
+- **Rate Limiting**: Rate limiting with express-rate-limit to prevent abuse.
-- **CORS**: Ativação do CORS para permitir requisições cross-origin.
+- **CORS**: Enabled CORS to allow cross-origin requests.

-## Tecnologias Utilizadas
+## Technologies Used

 - Node.js
 - Express